MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/admin-view-user-licenses.md

 ms.author: sharik

 ---
-# Quickstart: Download a list of active users in your organization
+# Quickstart: Download a list of active users in your tenant
-PowerApps lets you download a list of active users in your organization, so you can see not only who's accessed PowerApps, Microsoft Flow, or both, but also the licenses assigned to those users.
+If you're a 365 Global admin or Azure Active Directory Tenant, you can download a list of active users in your tenant, so you can see not only who's accessed PowerApps, Microsoft Flow, or both, but also the licenses assigned to those users.

 In this quickstart, you'll learn how to download a list of active users to a .csv file, and then view that list in Excel.

-## Prerequisites
-To follow this quickstart, the following items are required:
-* Either PowerApps Plan 2 or Flow Plan 2.
-Alternatively, you can sign up for a [free PowerApps Plan 2 trial](https://web.powerapps.com/signup?redirect=marketing&email=).
-* PowerApps Environment Admin or Tenant Admin permissions, Office 365 Global Admin permissions, or Azure Active Directory Tenant Admin permissions.
-For more information, see [Environments administration in PowerApps](environments-administration.md).
+To follow this quickstart, you need Office 365 Global Admin or Azure Active Directory Tenant Admin permissions.

 ## Sign in to the PowerApps Admin center
 Sign in to the Admin center at [https://admin.powerapps.com]([https://admin.powerapps.com).